d4n3sh/thedaneshproject/content/posts/2011-02-11-adobe-flash-player-10-2-released.md

 Let your browser update your flash player or grab it manually from [Adobe][2].

-If you&#8217;re on Ubuntu, simply run the command below to get updated.
+If you're on Ubuntu, simply run the command below to get updated.

 #> sudo apt-get update
 #> sudo apt-get upgrade